-This document describes the internal architecture of OpenPERouter and how its components work together to provide EVPN functionality on Kubernetes nodes.
+This document describes the internal architecture of OpenPERouter and how its components work together to provide VPN functionality on Kubernetes nodes.

 System Overview #